 The second is the entropy measure that unlike FScore, which evaluates the overall quality of a hierarchical tree using only a small subset of its nodes, it takes into account the distribution of the documents in all the nodes of the tree.
-Given a particular node $S_r$ of size $n_r$ , the entropy of this node is defined to be where q is the number of classes in the dataset and $n_r^i$ is the number of documents of the ith class that were assigned to the rth node.
-Then, the entropy of the entire tree is defined to be where p is the number of non-leaf nodes of the hierarchical tree T. In general, the lower the entropy values the better the clustering solution is.
-Note that unlike the FScore measure and the previous uses of the entropy measure to evaluate k-way clustering solutions in (Steinbach et al., 2000; Zhao and Karypis, 2004), the above definition of the entropy measure is an unweighted average over all the non-leaf nodes of the tree.
+Given a particular node S_r of size n_r , the entropy of this node is defined to be where q is the number of classes in the dataset and n_r^i is the number of documents of the ith class that were assigned to the rth node.
+Then, the entropy of the entire tree is defined to be where t is the number of nodes of the hierarchical tree T. In general, the lower the entropy values the better the clustering solution is.
+Note that unlike the FScore measure and the previous uses of the entropy measure to evaluate k-way clustering solutions in [36, 45], the above definition of the entropy measure is an unweighted average over all the nodes of the tree.
 This was motivated by the fact that due to the nature of the problem, the clusters corresponding to the top levels of the tree will be both large and in general have poor entropy values.
 Consequently, if the entropies are averaged in a cluster-size weighted fashion, these top-level nodes will be dominating, potentially obscuring any differences that may exist at the lower-level tree nodes.
-Also note that leaf nodes are ignored since they have an entropy of zero.